 Marc Fish, Adhesion Console, UK, 2016

-Marc Fish constantly strives to transcend the barriers of art, design, sculpture, and furniture.
+Fish constantly strives to transcend the barriers of art, design, sculpture, and furniture.
 His sublimely unique works possess a timelessness that could be found seamlessly in the most contemporary of settings to the most traditional.
-Exploring the Victorian obsession with natural history, these one of a kind pieces are created through an incredible mastery of practices in micro stack-lamination.
-While the curvilinear forms of Fish’s works harken back to Art Nouveau, his process pushes the limits of 21st-century furniture design.
+Exploring the Victorian obsession with natural history, these one-of-a-kind pieces are created through Fish’s incredible mastery of the most refined practices in micro stack-lamination today.
+While the curvilinear forms of Fish’s works harken back to Art Nouveau, his process pushes the limits of 21st century furniture design.

 Medium: American Black Walnut, Resin

 Dimensions: 36” H x 80” W x 36” D, 91.44 H x 203.20 W x 91.44 D cm

 360 View is not available for this item.